seth-wood/seth-wood/README.md

-# Hi there, I'm Seth Wood 👋
+# Hi there, I'm Seth 👋

 ## About Me